Zaphodious/remote_internet_test/README.md

   -p, --ping            Run a ping test, and store it. -t/--test is ignored
                         when using this command.
 Up/Down speed is recorded as NULL for this test.
-  -up, --unixping       Use the system ping command, when running -t or -p.
+  -up UNIXPING, --unixping UNIXPING
-                        Does not work with Windows.
+                        Domain to ping, using the system ping command.
+Does not work on Windows
   -e EMAIL, --email EMAIL
                         Email to which to send the unsent results.
 If no email is provided, results will be cached and sent next time